joelfrederico/SciSalt/docs/visualization/matplotlib.rst

 .. automodule:: scisalt.matplotlib
    :members:
-   :undoc-members:

 .. method:: scisalt.matplotlib.tile

    Tile open figures.
 Finnicky on various OS's, so not imported by default.